-The digital world is constantly changing, and technology is permeating every aspect of our lives as in education sector (Piwiec, 2022).
-Professionals who can work comfortably in digitally working environments are in high demand.
-Studies indicate that workforce who can navigate the fast-paced working environment are digitally informed.
-The term digital skills refer to the ability to find, evaluate, use, share and create content using digital devices, such as computers and smartphones (World Bank [WB], 2016; Montoya, 2018).
-Education institutions such as schools play an essential role in developing learners' digital skills.
+The digital world is constantly changing, and technology is permeating every aspect of our lives, including the education sector (Piwiec, 2022).
+Professionals who can work comfortably in digital working environments are in high demand.
+Studies indicate that the workforce that can navigate the fast-paced working environment is digitally informed.
+The term digital skills refers to the ability to find, evaluate, use, share, and create content using digital devices, such as computers and smartphones (World Bank [WB], 2016; Montoya, 2018).
+Educational institutions such as schools play an essential role in developing learners' digital skills.
 Digital skills enable people to live and work well in an era of rapid technological change.
-The importance of digital skills has been recognised, often as a new literacy alongside reading, writing and Mathematics (Nason, 2014).
+The importance of digital skills has been recognised, often as a new literacy alongside reading, writing, and Mathematics (Nason, 2014).
 Having adequate digital skills provides a great opportunity for teachers and students to use digital technology (Jannette, 2009).
-However, the changing nature of students and the increasing presence of technology and digital resources pose challenges for schools striving to adapt and embrace digital learning and teaching environment.
-This as described by Clement (2017), demands for enhancing access and resources, teacher training, capacity building, infrastructure and delivery methods in order to harness the value of technology in education context.
-Several countries in the world have embarked on formulating strategies to cultivate digital skills to learners and the community.
+However, the changing nature of students and the increasing presence of technology and digital resources pose challenges for schools striving to adapt and embrace digital learning and teaching environments.
+This, as described by Clement (2017), demands enhancing access and resources, teacher training, capacity building, infrastructure, and delivery methods in order to harness the value of technology in the education context.
+Several countries in the world have embarked on formulating strategies to cultivate digital skills for

-In Europe, the European Training Foundations (ETF) contributes to the European Union (EU) and international dialogue on the effective integration of digital technologies in education and training, as well as the development of digital skills and competence standards that are increasingly important for the future (Piwiec, 2022).
-The European Framework for the Digital Competence of Educators, which is directed to all education levels, provides a general reference frame to support the development of educator-specific digital competences in Europe (Punie & Redecker, 2017).
+In Europe, the European Training Foundation (ETF) contributes to the European Union (EU) and international dialogue on the effective integration of digital technologies in education and training, as well as the development of digital skills and competence standards that are increasingly important for the future (Piwiec, 2022).
+The European Framework for the Digital Competence of Educators, which is directed at all education levels, provides a general reference frame to support the development of educator-specific digital competencies in Europe (Punie & Redecker, 2017).
 Students in secondary schools are regarded as 'digital natives,' capable of freely navigating the internet and possessing all necessary digital skills.
-Yet, studies show that young people, 95% of whom access the internet on a daily basis, do not possess the skills required for safe and effective use of digital technologies (Şerban et al., 2022).
-In terms of the link between digital skills, job market and job efficiency, there is growing evidence to support that lack of digital skills among graduates contributes to many having limited opportunities to be absorbed by the labour market.
-Besides that, several studies indicate that 75% of low-skill jobs, 85% of middle-skill jobs and 83% of high-skill jobs need digital skills (Bhasin, 2020).
+Yet, studies show that young people, 95% of whom access the internet on a daily basis, do not possess the skills required for the safe and effective use of digital technologies (Şerban et al., 2022).
+In terms of the link between digital skills, the job market, and job efficiency, there is growing evidence to support that the lack of digital skills among graduates contributes to many having limited opportunities to be absorbed by the labour market.
+Besides that, several studies indicate that 75% of low-skill jobs, 85% of middle-skill jobs, and 83% of high-skill jobs need digital